crazyrabbitLTC/MerkleMint/README.md

 To learn how to create a suitable merkle tree, and understand how `MerkleMint` works, please see the `test` folder and inspect `MerkleMintController.js`.

-UPDATE: The projecct now uses OpenZeppelin's MerkleProof library.
+UPDATE: The project now uses OpenZeppelin's MerkleProof library.
 ~~Currently `MerkleMint` is based on https://github.com/ameensol/merkle-tree-solidity but I will most likely upgrade it to OpenZeppelin's Merkle Proof library contract in the near future.~~

 # Installation: